-Presented by SatoshiLabs, a Czech Republic-based company, Trezor is the world’s first Bitcoin hardware wallet.
+Presented by SatoshiLabs, a Czech Republic-based company, Trezor Model T is one of the OG of Bitcoin hardware wallets.

 It is a small device with an OLED screen, which connects via a USB to your personal computer or phone.
 Its fundamental purpose is to store your private keys offline and sign transactions.

-The initial setup is a bit different from the Ledger Nano S.
+The initial setup is a bit different from the Ledger Nano devices.

-With Trezor, when you first connect it to your PC, it shows a nine-digit pin code on its OLED screen.
-You need to enter the same pin code by clicking on your corresponding PC screen.
-This code is generated randomly every time you connect Trezor and makes sure that even a tampered PC can’t get your pin.
+With Trezor Model T, when you first connect it to your PC, it shows a nine-digit pin code on its OLED screen.
+You must enter the same pin code by clicking on your corresponding PC screen.
+This code is generated randomly every time you connect Trezor and ensures that even a tampered PC can’t get your pin.